2018 CEH Justice FundApplications closed. Please check back Summer 2019.

 - forced companies to remove lead from candy, baby powder, and jewelry; and

 Our victories in these lawsuits sometimes force polluters to pay settlements to our organization.
-We set aside part of these settlement funds to provide small grants to grassroots community-based organizations that serve and are led by low-income people, people of color, Indigenous peoples, and residents of disproportionately affected communities in California.
+In the past when the Attorney General’s regulations allowed us to do so, we set aside part of these settlement funds to provide small grants to grassroots community-based organizations that serve and are led by low-income people, people of color, Indigenous peoples, and residents of disproportionately affected communities in California.

 The Center for Environmental Health makes these donations through an annual grant cycle titled “Community Environmental Action and Justice Fund” (referred to as the Justice Fund).
-The amount of money available for Justice Fund grants varies from year to year, depending on the success of our lawsuits and the amount of the settlement awards.
+The grants we disburse in 2018 will come from settlements paid to CEH in cases from 2016 and earlier.

 Most grants will be for specific campaigns, projects, or activities, such as attendance at conferences and trainings, strategic planning, producing outreach materials, or providing internship stipends.
 However, the Justice Fund will also consider applications for general operating support, emergency assistance, and for filling small gaps in organizations’ budgets.
 Grants will not be made to government agencies or to support religious activities or lobbying.
 Grants will only be made to groups led by and serving low-income communities in the state of California in support of environmental justice efforts.

 Note: Successful grant applications will show how your organization’s values align with ours and, as specifically as possible, how the award will directly support a project or program that addresses environmental justice.
 If you are applying for funds to support a project/program on economic, food, or transportation justice, please be as explicit as possible in describing how these issues directly affect environmental justice in the communities your organization is working in.

 To be considered for funding during the current grant cycle, please submit your application and all supporting materials by May 30, 2018.
 Current Grantees are also required to submit a brief feedback form when submitting an application.